matteosox/pysparkplug/.github/CONTRIBUTING.md

 ## Continuous Integration & Continuous Deployment

 We use Github actions to run our CI/CD pipeline on every pull request.
 The configuration can be found in `.github/workflows/cicd.yaml`.
-That said, every step of every job can also be run locally.
+That said, most steps of most jobs can also be run locally.

 ### Main

-This is the "main" job, which consists of running the test suite, creating a draft release, and publishing the package to [TestPyPI](https://test.pypi.org).
+This is the "main" job that runs on every commit to a branch with a pull request to `main`, every push to `main`, and on workflow dispatch.
+It runs the tests, and on pushes to main publishes a draft Github Release and publishes a dev version of the package to [TestPyPI](https://test.pypi.org).

 ### OS Compatibility

 Using Github Actions' [build matrix feature](https://docs.github.com/en/actions/learn-github-actions/managing-complex-workflows#using-a-build-matrix), we're able to run unit tests on MacOS, Windows, & Linux, for each supported version of Python.

-### Publish

-A separate `publish` workflow is configured in `.github/workflows/publish.yaml`.
-This workflow publishes the package to [PyPI](https://pypi.org), and is triggered by a Github release being published.
+The coverage report from each of these is then uploaded to [Codecov](https://about.codecov.io/).

 ## Pull Requests

 The `main` branch has [branch protections](https://help.github.com/en/github/administering-a-repository/about-protected-branches) turned on in Github, requiring one reviewer to approve a PR before merging.
 We also use the code owners feature to specify who can approve certain PRs.
-As well, merging a PR requires status checks (Read the Docs along with both CI/CD jobs) to complete successfully.
+As well, merging a PR requires status checks (Read the Docs, both CI/CD jobs, and codecov) to complete successfully.

 When naming a branch, please use the syntax `username/branch-name-here`.
 If you plan to collaborate with others on that branch, use `team/branch-name-here`.